Abjad/abjad/README.md

         setup.py install

-These commands will cause Python to install Abjad in your site packages directory.
+Python will install Abjad in the site packages directory on your computer.

 You'll then be ready to start using Abjad.

 Configuring Abjad